-The Buttington Quarry ERF will use thermal treatment technology to generate up to 9MW of renewable and low carbon energy in the form of electricity and heat, enough to meet the equivalent demand of approximately 8,000 homes.
-Electricity will be exported to the national grid to help provide greater security over supplies, whilst heat will be supplied to local businesses or new developments (including homes).
+The Buttington Quarry ERF will use thermal treatment technology to generate up to 11.5MWe of renewable and low carbon energy in the form of electricity and heat, enough to meet the equivalent demand of around 20,000 homes..This will be done through the thermal treatment of up to 150,000 tonnes per annum of Municipal Solid Waste (MSW) and MSW-like waste from industrial and commercial sources.
+Electricity will be exported to the National Grid to help provide greater security over supplies, whilst heat will be supplied to local businesses or new developments (including homes).

-The ERF is being designed to supply both power (electricity) and heat energy to an eco-business park intended as part of the wider plans by the quarry owners to create a sustainable business park.
+The ERF is being designed to supply both power (electricity) and heat energy to an eco-business park included in the development as part of the wider plans by the quarry owners.
 Notwithstanding this, energy could be supplied to existing developments in the area should suitable end users come forward.

 The ERF will help to reduce the amount of waste sent to landfill, reducing carbon emissions associated firstly with landfill gas and secondly with the generation of electricity by more traditional means such as fossil fuels.

-This fuel would be made up of residual waste, from which recyclable material has already been removed for processing in alternative streams.
+This fuel would be made up of residual waste principally from industrial and commercial sources and from which recyclable material has already been removed for processing in alternative streams.
 Much of the waste would be sourced from Powys and the surrounding areas as there are no other similar locally-based energy recovery facilities.

 A full Environmental Impact Assessment (EIA) is being carried out as part of the planning process.
 The operations of ERFs are strictly regulated by Natural Resources Wales (NRW) under the Industrial Emissions Directive.
 The proposed ERF facility will need an Environmental Permit issued by the EA, without which it cannot operate.